List of Cthulhu Mythos deities: The Blackness from the Stars

 The Blackness from the Stars is an immobile blob of living, sentient darkness, torn from the primal fabric of the cosmos at the center of the universe.
 It is distinguishable in darkness only as vaguely shimmering oily pitch.
 Although intelligent, it speaks no known language and ignores attempts to communicate.

 The Cloud-Thing

 A man-eating cloudy mass, it is an unnamed Outer God at the court of Azathoth.

 C'thalpa

 C'thalpa (The Internal One) is a huge mass of living sentient magma, located in the Earth's mantle.
 She is mother of the Great Old One Shterot, and five other unnamed hideous children.
 She is also served by a race of mole-like humanoid burrowers known as the Talpeurs.

 Cxaxukluth

 Cxaxukluth (Androgynous Offspring of Azathoth) is one of the Seed-Spawn of Azathoth, grown to adulthood and monstrous proportions.
 In appearance, Cxaxukluth resembles something of a cross between Azathoth and Ubbo-Sathla: an amorphous, writhing mass of bubbling, nuclear, protoplasmic-gel.
 He normally dwells alone within an unnamed dimension beyond time and space, unless disturbed or summoned away.

 Daoloth

+Daoloth dwells in dimensions beyond the three we know, and his astrologer-priests are said to see the past and future and even how objects extend to and travel between different dimensions.